-MATs is a way for a child who needs help in resolving mental health problems to access the help by being placed in a home that is supported by a clinical therapeutic team.
+MATTs is a way for a child who needs help in resolving mental health problems to access the help by being placed in a home that is supported by a clinical therapeutic team.
 The fostering parents are trained in therapeutic parenting and have enhanced skills.
 Our foster children are able to receive direct therapeutic input.

-Capstone’s therapeutic foster care programme provides direct therapeutic input, which is what makes MATs so successful.
+Capstone’s therapeutic foster care programme provides direct therapeutic input, which is what makes MATTs so successful.
 Outside of foster care, when a child goes through local child care services, the waiting lists for the service are very long.
 All too often, direct therapeutic input is inaccessible.

 A foster home is not just a home, it’s a safe and comfortable sanctuary for children and young people.
-When foster parents have the MATs training and support, they are in a double role.
+When foster parents have the MATTs training and support, they are in a double role.
 They have the role of providing a secure family setting where the child can live and thrive.
 They also provide a therapeutic environment to help the children in care move toward recovery and know that they are no longer isolated.
 When caring for children and young people with complex needs and challenging behaviour, Capstone’s therapeutic service is there to fill this essential need.
 It helps foster children grow into a much happier life than they would, without treatment.

 As part of the fostering arrangement, a child is assessed, and the foster carer gets to know about the child’s circumstances, responses, and emotional state.
 The knowledge they gain about the child helps the therapeutic team in choosing the best approach to aid the child’s psychological and emotional recovery.

 In fostering, it can be difficult to find programmes that create stronger ties between adolescents and their families.
 Fostering removes young people from homes that are unable to provide the care and protection a child needs and deserves.
-MATs is our solution.
+MATTs is our solution.
 It connects young people to a family-type environment where they are able to develop and find hope.

 When the local authority takes a child into care, the child’s family history and developmental progress is assessed.
-If specialised efforts are needed, the child is referred to the MATs programme and placed in therapeutic foster care, which has been identified as a way to change the future of young people who may struggle to successfully integrate into society.
+If specialised efforts are needed, the child is referred to the MATTs programme and placed in therapeutic foster care, which has been identified as a way to change the future of young people who may struggle to successfully integrate into society.

 Therapeutic foster parents do what all foster carers do, which is provide an environment where children and young people can feel protected and valued.
 The special aspect of therapeutic care is that the youngsters also receive the day to day therapeutic treatment they need.